-But then, on the other hand The alternative spiritual course that presents itself to us at each crossroads of life is the Route of the Runaway Bride.
+But then, on the other hand ....
+The alternative spiritual course that presents itself to us at each crossroads of life is the Route of the Runaway Bride.
 This path appears quite broad - especially in contrast with the first one - but it is overrun by hawkers and hustlers who come to seduce; by highwaymen and human-traffickers who come to steal; by 'social justice' crusaders and virtue-signaling demagogues who come to kill; and by narcissists and predators who come to destroy.
 Unclean spirits hover over this broad path like vultures.
 Packs of opportunistic wolves stalk its wayfarers relentlessly; moreover, a roaring lion walks about on it, seeking whom he may devour.

-With decision day drawing nearer and nearer and the consequences of the wrong pathway choice becoming clearer and clearer, Moshe is now ready to get very, very blunt about the physical and spiritual consequences that will flow from whichever choice we make.
-In today's aliyah therefore Moshe will lay out with specificity the substance and the magnitude of the blessings that will follow and overtake us if, as, when, and to the extent we choose and adhere to the Bridegroom's Pathway.
-And in tomorrow's aliyah he will provide a stark contrast to these blessings, as he describes in stunning detail the horrible wasteland we will find ourselves in if, having come this far in the redemptive process, we foolishly turn our backs upon the Holy One and choose and follow the Meandering Way of the Runaway Bride.
+With decision day drawing nearer and nearer, and the consequences of making the wrong pathway-choice becoming clearer and clearer, Moshe is now ready to get very, very blunt about the physical and spiritual consequences that will flow from whichever choice we make.
+In today's aliyah therefore Moshe will lay out with specificity the substance the blessings that will follow and overtake us if, as, when, and to the extent we choose and adhere to the Bridegroom's Pathway.
+In tomorrow's aliyah, however, he will provide a stark contrast, describing in stunning detail the horrible wasteland we will find ourselves in if we turn our backs upon the Holy One and follow the Meandering Way of the Runaway Bride.